an-gr-hh1/Computer_Network_Algorithms/README.md

-# Network_Protocol_Algorithms
+# Computer_Network_Algorithms
-Network Protocol Algorithms Using C Language
+Computer Network Protocol Algorithms Using C Language

 These include Network communication technique algorithms used to transmit data between two linked devices.
 It employs socket programming to communicate between client and server.